hkamran80/Find-App/_pages/privacypolicy.md

 ## Privacy Policy

-A. Zheng built the Find app as a Free app.
-This SERVICE is provided by A. Zheng at no cost and is intended for use as is.
+Andrew Zheng built the Find app as a Free app.
+This SERVICE is provided by Andrew Zheng at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.